mparno/fenics-web/source/about/index.rst

 About these pages
 *****************

-This pages have been created by the `FEniCS Web Team
+These pages have been created by the `FEniCS Web Team
 <https://launchpad.net/~fenics-web-core/+mugshots>`__ with the help of
 `Mattias Schläger <http://www.sch-form.com>`__ who designed the `graphical profile <http://www.fenicsproject.org/pub/graphics>`__.
 The